 IHDA believes that communities within or containing Moderate and High Revitalization Impact Areas may especially benefit from revitalization, or concerted community development planning.
 IHDA offers free technical assistance and planning services through its Community Revitalization Program.
 Individuals, local officials, and developers living or working in Moderate and High Revitalization Impact Areas are encouraged to learn more about and connect with the Community Revitalization Program.

 IHDA’s Strategic Planning and Reporting Department (SPAR) analyzes market characteristics within Illinois communities in a variety of capacities.
-These analyses, which include examinations of an area’s assets, needs, and vulnerabilities, help IHDA plan for impactful and successful investments.
-This document explains the full methodology.
+These analyses, which include the Revitalization Impact Areas market tool, examine area’s assets, needs, and vulnerabilities, and help IHDA plan for impactful and successful investments.
+This document explains the full methodology of the RIA market tool.

 This document outlines the criteria for Community Revitalization Strategies under the Low-Income Housing Tax Credit Program, outlining the category’s Thresholds Requirements as well as Scoring Criteria for projects seeking points under the competitive 9% round.